dburhanna/ProblemSolvingwithIOTandPython/README.md

 ## Prerequisites
 My goal was to make a curriculum with a very low overhead.
-I targeted cost effective solutions so teachers everywhere could hopefully benefit without needing to request thousands of dollars of equipment or licensing fees.
+I targeted cost effective solutions so teachers everywhere could hopefully benefit without needing to request thousands of dollars for equipment or licensing fees.

 ### Software - Development Environment
 The [Mu editor](https://codewith.mu/en/) was chosen as the intergrated development environment for the course.
 Mu is free to download and can be used on multiple platforms.

-### Python
+### Software - Python
-This curriculum was originally designed to be a second semester continuation to a first semester introduction to programming with Python.
+This curriculum was originally designed to be a second semester continuation to a first semester introduction to programming with
+[Python](https://www.python.org/).
 I wanted to add something hands-on and real-world to better engage the class.
 Python is one of the most popular programming languages and definitely has easier to understand syntax than other languages typically used for IoT such as Arduino, C or C++.
 Even if your students do not have prior experience with Python, the course contains a unit of Python review as the development environment is introduced to the students.
 You can choose to spend as much or as little time as necessary in this unit.
 There are many Python curriculums available already for the teacher that plans on using this course as it was originally designed.

-## Prerequisites - Hardware
+### Hardware

 We have two choices of IoT hardware to use for the projects depending on personal preference, programming language knowledge or preferences, learning goals and availability.
 We have also provided a 'virtual hardware' version for those who don't have access to hardware, or want to learn more before committing to a purchase.
 You can read more and find a 'shopping list' on the [hardware page](./hardware.md), including links to buy complete kits from our friends at Seeed Studio.

 **Teachers**, we have [included some suggestions](for-teachers.md) on how to use this curriculum.
 If you would like to create your own lessons, we have also included a [lesson template](lesson-template/README.md).
 > **Students**, to use this curriculum on your own, fork the entire repo and complete the exercises on your own, starting with a pre-lecture quiz, then reading the lecture and completing the rest of the activities.
 Try to create the projects by comprehending the lessons rather than copying the solution code; however that code is available in the /solutions folders in each project-oriented lesson.
 Another idea would be to form a study group with friends and go through the content together.
 For further study, we recommend [Microsoft Learn](https://docs.microsoft.com/users/jimbobbennett/collections/ke2ehd351jopwr?WT.mc_id=academic-17441-jabenn).
 For a video overview of this course, check out this video: